Field Notes

 It grabs attention fast.

-And that's exactly why so many websites pop up talking about Robux generation.
+And that is exactly why so many websites pop up talking about Robux generation.

-But here's what you need to understand: Robux is controlled directly by Roblox servers.
+But here is what you need to understand: Robux is controlled directly by Roblox servers.
 No random website can just add Robux to your account.

 A Robux simulator is a website that visually shows a Robux generation animation.